7 Essential Divorce Considerations to Protect Your Rights

 If you are thinking about ending your marriage, or are currently in the divorce process, the most important thing you need to do is accept responsibility for the outcome of your divorce.
 Because a woman's standard of living generally drops at least 30% after a divorce, the decisions that you make now can have a considerable effect on your future.

 It is wise to establish a plan of action instead of going into your divorce blindly.
-Begin by being well informed and organized with the Divorce Record Keeper, a comprehensive divorce considerations help guide.
+Begin by being well informed and organized with the Ultimate Divorce Organizer (#ad), a comprehensive divorce considerations help guide.
 This resource will enable you to keep track and record everything about your divorce from start to finish in an easy to reference fashion.

 If it is inevitable that your marriage will end, utilize the following divorce considerations to protect yourself.
 Most importantly, if your spouse has initiated proceedings, do not sign anything until you are represented and informed by a lawyer.
 Also, do not use the same lawyer that is representing your spouse.
 Retain your own attorney to level the playing field and have fair representation.